samumei/ddecompose/README.md

 If we want to further decompose the aggregate decomposition effect into the contribution of single covariates we can perform a sequential reweighting decomposition.
-In the following, we decompose again the changes in the US male wage distribution between the early 1980s and the early 2000s.
-This time we want to distinguish the contribution of changes in the (conditional) unionization from changes in the human capital endowment.
+In the following, we once again decompose the changes in the US male wage distribution between the early 1980s and the early 2000s.
+This time, we want to distinguish the contribution of changes in the (conditional) unionization from changes in the human capital endowment.
 We therefore specify two conditional probability models in the formula object separated by the `|` operator.
 Beginning